 The following tables detail the Group's remaining contractual maturity for its financial instrument liabilities.
 The tables have been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the financial liabilities are required to be paid.
-The tables include both interest and principal cash flows disclosed as remaining contractual maturities and therefore these totals may differ from their carrying amount in the Statement of financial position.
+The tables include both principal cash flows disclosed as remaining contractual maturities.